A functorial approach to rank functions on triangulated categories: The case of compact objects

 In this section, we restrict ourselves to the following setting: $\cc=\cT^c$ is the full subcategory of compact objects in a compactly generated triangulated category $\cT$.
 Recall that a triangulated category $\cT$ is \emphbf{compactly generated} if it has coproducts and if the full subcategory $\cT^c$ of compact objects in $\cT$ is skeletally small and generates $\cT$, that is, $Y$ in $\cT$ is zero whenever $\Hom_\cT(X,Y)=0$ for every object $X$ in $\cT^c$.
 Here, an object $X$ in $\cT$ is called \emphbf{compact} if the functor $\Hom_\cT(X,-): \cT \to \Ab$ preserves coproducts.

-\begin{remark} Note that each algebraic idempotent complete triangulated category with a set of generators is equivalent to the full subcategory of compact objects in a compactly generated triangulated category.
-This follows from the existence of a dg enhancement (\cite[\S 4.3]{Keller1994deriving}, \cite[Theorem 3.8, Corollary 3.7]{Keller2006}). \end{remark}
+\begin{remark} Note that each idempotent complete small triangulated category admitting an enhancement by a stable $\infty$-category is equivalent to the full subcategory of compact objects in a compactly generated triangulated category (see \cite[Proposition 5.4.2.2, Lemma 5.4.2.4]{Lurie_HTT}, \cite[Proposition 1.1.3.6, Lemma 1.2.4.6, Remark 1.4.4.3]{Lurie_HA}).
+In particular, each algebraic idempotent complete small triangulated category has this property, which also follows from the existence of a dg enhancement (see \cite[\S 4.3]{Keller1994deriving}, \cite[Theorem 3.8, Corollary~3.7]{Keller2006}). \end{remark}

 We will connect rank functions on $\cc$ with several pieces of data associated with the category $\cT$.